cwarden45/Bastu_Cat_Genome/Basepaws_Notes/Read_QC/PRJNA513845-eDNA/metagenomics/README.md

 **Bowtie2 `--local` Alignment rate for All PEAR-Merged FASTQ (after DADA2 filtering)**:

-**Unfortunately, I am not entirely sure how to interpret these results, whose individual sample alignment rates are all low.**
+**Unfortunately, I am not entirely sure how to interpret these results, whose individual sample alignment rates are all low (all <0.2%).**

 **4)** [FastQ Screen](https://www.bioinformatics.babraham.ac.uk/projects/fastq_screen/)